 Any effects resulting from the development of these sites are likely to be primarily related to the construction stage.
-This will probably involve the creation of improved access at Remenham and West Marlow as both sites lie away from the road (Harpsden is already licensed and lies adjacent to the A4155).
+This will probably involve the creation of improved access at Remenham as the site lies away from the road (Harpsden is already licensed and lies adjacent to the A4155 West

+Marlow has also been licensed).
 In addition there will be disturbance during the construction of pump housing and possible chlorination facilities.
 Finally pipeline laying will create disturbance along the route which is expected to run to the nearest highway.